Your mission, if you choose to accept, is to examine the safety of your current cutting board and replace it with something safer if necessary.

 You can see how well that worked for me in that photo above, since I was using yellow (poultry) for vegetables. *cringe* I’m guessing my green veggie cutting board was dirty at the time…

 Beth Terry of My Plastic Free Life, also the author of Plastic-Free: How I Kicked the Habit and You Can Too, shares in her book:

-She reminds us that manufacturers of many brands of plastic cutting boards are now adding Microban, the solid surface equivalent of the toxic anti-bacterial chemical triclosan, into their products.
+She reminds us that manufacturers of many brands of plastic cutting boards are now adding Microban, the solid surface equivalent of the toxic antibacterial chemical triclosan (which is now banned by the FDA in handsoap), into their products.
 It may or may not be labeled, so I say better to stick with the natural surface.

 Why Not Glass?